laurensnol/cppstart/README.md

 - [x] Modern [CMake](https://cmake.org/)
 - [x] Testing using [Catch2](https://github.com/catchorg/Catch2)
 - [x] Documentation using [Doxygen](https://doxygen.nl/)
+- [ ] GitHub Actions for building, CodeQL and docs
 - [ ] Easy to use Docker image with the following dependencies and features set-up
 - [x] Static code analysis and linting using